Garden Rules & Guidelines

 Fertilizers and Soil Amendments

 Commercial inorganic fertilizers (e.g. Miracle Grow) are not permitted.
 Products of plant or animal origin i.e. compost, leaf mold, livestock manure, blood and bone meal, cover crops, fish emulsion, kelp meal, liquid seaweed, and commercial organic fertilizers are acceptable.
-Natural mineral fertilizers, i.e. greensand, granite dust, and ground limestone are also acceptable.
-Gardeners are strongly urged to add as much organic material (i.e. compost, leaf mold, and manure) as possible to their plots to maintain soil fertility.
+Natural mineral fertilizers, such as greensand, granite dust, and ground limestone, are also acceptable.
+Gardeners are encouraged to add as much organic material (i.e. compost, leaf mold, and manure) as possible to their plots to maintain soil fertility.

 Non-Acceptable Plants